An Online Testing Tool That Maps Your Digital Competences

 The measurable components of digital competence must be wide and varied enough to include the advantages and disadvantages of digital competence across multiple life spheres.
 Whether it is as an employee, citizen, consumer or for leisure.
 In a digital context, these life spheres overlap to such an extent that they do not make sense to separate.
 The instrumental skills and applications can obviously vary between work and leisure, but the basic attitudes, strategies, ethics and knowledge about digital information, communication, production and safety will overlap significantly.
 At the same time, it means that a digital competence that is learned and used in one life sphere can largely be applied in another.
 The less good news is that this also applies to bad habits.

-Areas Under the Influence of Digital Competences p>
+Areas That Are Influenced by Digital Competences p>

-The measurable building blocks for digital competence must therefore be constructed in the light of the general advantages and disadvantages, across several spheres of life, and include elements from all learning domains.
+The measurable building blocks for digital competence must be constructed in the light of the general advantages and disadvantages, across several spheres of life, and include elements from all learning domains.
 Digital skills can benefit people in different ways.
-Here are examples of some areas in very different spheres of life, where digital competence or lack thereof has influence.
+Here are some examples of areas in very different spheres of life that are influenced by digital competences or the lack thereof.

 As the use of social networks increase, it is crucial that the users understand that these platforms, without the appropriate settings for personal information and critical understanding, may result in the loss of control of personal data (e.g. data is handed over to third parties for commercial purposes).